iamiieen/building-clean-code-mindset/src/exercise-2/README.md

     email: string;
     password: string;
 }
-function sendMail(email, message) {
-    // you dont need to write logic here assume this sends a mail }

 function getUser(email) {
     // you dont need to write logic here assume this returns user or null }

-function saveUser(user) {
-    // you dont need to write logic here assume this saves user }

 function changePassword(email, oldPassword, newPassword){